What Is Intellectual Property, and What is the Importance of intellectual property?

 Trade Secrets:

-A trade secret is a corporate practice or process that provides a financial benefit or advantage to a company or trade secret holder and is not public information.
-Trade secrets must be actively protected by the company and are usually the result of company research and development (which is why some employers require non-disclosure agreements (NDAs)). ).
+In addition a trade secret is a corporate practice or process that provides a financial benefit or advantage to a company or trade secret holder and is not public information.
+Trade secrets must be actively protected by the company and are usually the result of company research and development (which is why some employers require non-disclosure agreements (NDAs)).
 Examples of trade secrets include designs, patterns, compositions, formulas, or proprietary processes.
 Trade secrets are used to create business models that differentiate a company’s products to customers by providing a competitive advantage.

 Infringement of intellectual property rights: